What’s new in openLCA?

 - Fix of changes in the parameter overview not being picked up as a change by the LCA Collaboration Server

 - Fix of a bug when using IPC server

 - Fix of error ‘Bundle ‘org.eclipse.fx.ui.workbench3′ cannot be resolved’

 - Fix of an error with precalculated LCI results

 Download and support

 Download the most recent version of openLCA via https://openLCA.org/download.
 For community support visit https://ask.openLCA.org or get a support contract for professional support via the openLCA help desk https://openLCA.org/helpdesk.
 Professional openLCA support can now be ordered via https://nexus.openlca.org/services.

 How to get the latest version?

-Version 1.5.0 is available at the openLCA Downloads website.
+The most recent version of openLCA is always available at the openLCA Downloads website.
 You can use either the installer (your will need to de-install your older version) or the .exe file included in the zip file also provided in the downloads page (no need to de-install your older version).
 In both cases, when you open a database you will be asked to update it to the new database format.
 By clicking OK, you accept the conversion.
 The content of the database will not be affected, only the structure.
 Have in mind that this process cannot be reversed.
-Once your database has the new database structure it cannot be opened with earlier openLCA versions (e.g. 1.4.2, 1.5.0 beta 1).
+Once your database has the new database structure it cannot be opened with earlier openLCA versions.